-As well as the blooming of buds along the iconic streetscapes and landscapes, spring in Ballarat is characterised by the blossoming of the city’s arts and cultural scene.
+Want to know some fun things to do in Ballarat?
+As well as the blooming of buds along the iconic streetscapes and landscapes, spring in this gorgeous town is characterised by the blossoming of the city’s arts and cultural scene.

 Every day, the city comes to life with a plethora of offerings set to mesmerise, inspire and empower.
 So this season, make the journey to Ballarat and immerse yourself in a kaleidoscope of art, movement, colour and sound set against a historic backdrop.

-5 things to do in Ballarat this Spring
+5 fun things to do in Ballarat this Spring

 1. Admire the work of La Chapelle

 American photographer David La Chapelle is headlining this year’s Ballarat International Foto Biennale.
 Loud, political, colourful and sometimes controversial – La Chapelle’s work is social commentary at its finest.
 The infamous American photographer has his works on display as part of a retrospective exhibition, with works featuring celebrity icons the likes of Michael Jackson, Madonna, Leonardo DiCaprio, Andy Warhol, Whitney Houston and Hilary Clinton, to name a few.

 La Chapelle’s works have to be seen to be believed and photos can’t do justice to the scale and grandeur of the pieces.
 With just over two weeks left to catch these photos in the flesh, you better get to the Art Gallery pronto.
 The month-long Biennale also features the work of professional and budding photographers from near and far showcased in up to 90 locales throughout the city.